The Birth Center Believes

 Julia came to Delaware to attend the University of Delaware and never left!
 She graduated with her Bachelor Degree in Nursing from the University of Delaware and then received her Master of Science in Nurse-Midwifery from Frontier Nursing University.

 Starting in middle school, Julia knew she wanted to care for women during labor and birth.
 That desire eventually morphed into a strong calling to midwifery.
 While at UD, she sought GYN care from Nicole at The Birth Center and instantly fell in love with the care that TBC provides.
-In August of 2016, Julia and her husband welcomed their first baby in the yellow room at The Birth Center!
+Julia and her husband have now welcomed two babies at The Birth Center!
 In her free time, she loves to spend time with her family, drink hot tea, and sew.

-Julia is so excited to be joining The Birth Center family as a Certified Nurse Midwife and is passionate about family-centered care that focuses on empowering the woman to be an active participant in her health care decisions.
+Julia is so excited to be a part of the The Birth Center family as a Certified Nurse Midwife and is passionate about family-centered care that focuses on empowering the birthing person to be an active participant in their health care decisions.

 Leigh Ferguson, MSN, WHNP-BC